Do you know what evidence to contest a will of a family member is most critical?

 It could be that you find a journal entry which speaks of any undue pressure they experience to change it.
 Also, seek out any letters written to someone expressing their sincere wishes.

-As we say, medical notes are important pieces of evidence.
+As we say, evidence to contest a will depends heavily on medical notes and medical records.
+Frankly, medical records are some of the most overlooked but important pieces of evidence.
 They can prove whether or not a person was in sound mind when creating their will.

 Yet, they are also a testament to the testator’s health, age, and any disabilities that may impair their ability to make a sensible decision.
 Collect them from doctors or other medical professionals around in the time before the testator passes.
 Moreover, be sure to include notes showing which kinds of medications they may have been taking.